MicrosoftDocs/architecture-center/docs/serverless/guide/serverless-app-cicd-best-practices.md

 # Develop a robust CI/CD pipeline for serverless application frontend on Azure

 Serverless computing abstracts the servers, infrastructure, and operating systems, allowing developers to focus on application development.
-A robust *CI/CD* or *Continuous Integration*/*Continuous Delivery* of such applications allows companies to ship fully-tested and integrated software versions within minutes of development; it provides a backbone of modern DevOps environment.
+A robust *CI/CD* or *Continuous Integration*/*Continuous Delivery* of such applications allows companies to ship fully-tested and integrated software versions within minutes of development.
+It provides a backbone of modern DevOps environment.

 What does CI/CD actually stand for?

 - Continuous Integration allows development teams to integrate code changes in a shared repository almost instantaneously.
 This ability coupled with automated build and testing before the changes are actually integrated, ensures that only fully-functional application code is available for deployment.
 - Continuous Delivery allows changes in the source code, configuration, content, and other artifacts, to be delivered to production, and ready to be deployed to end-users, as quickly and safely as possible.
 The process keeps the code in a *deployable state* at all times.
-A special case of this a *Continuous Deployment* which includes actual deployment to end-users.
+A special case of this is *Continuous Deployment*, which includes actual deployment to end-users.

-This article discusses CI/CD pipeline for the web frontend for serverless architecture developed in Azure.
-This is a modern way of building web applications, using client-side JavaScript, reusable server-side APIs, and pre-built Markup, alternatively called as [JAMstack](https://jamstack.org).
+This article discusses a CI/CD pipeline for the web frontend of [serverless reference implementation](../../reference-architectures/serverless/web-app.md).
+This pipeline is developed using Azure services.
+This web frontend demonstrates a modern web application, with client-side JavaScript, reusable server-side APIs, and pre-built Markup, alternatively called [JAMstack](https://jamstack.org).
 The application frontend used in this article is in [this GitHub repository](https://github.com/mspnp/serverless-reference-implementation/).
 The readme describes the steps to download the application, and create your own CI/CD pipeline.

 The following figure describes the CI/CD pipeline used in this sample frontend:

 ![CI/CD pipeline in Serverless App using Azure services](./images/cicd_serverless_frontend.png)

+Note that this does not include the [backend deployment](../../reference-architectures/serverless/web-app.md#back-end-deployment).

 ## Prerequisites